 - Hike through a dense forest to Royalston Falls whose waters rush through a deep gorge, then plunge 45 feet into a basin.

 Experience the wonders of nature up close.
-MassWildlife, the state agency responsible for protecting wildlife, has mapped out 67 prime viewing sites along with viewing tips.
+MassWildlife, the state agency responsible for protecting wildlife, has mapped out 67 prime viewing sites.
 Look for the brown binocular road signs indicating the sites.

 Mass Audubon protects more than 34,000 acres of ecologically significant land in Massachusetts, and it is a leader in applying green technology to its existing and new buildings.
 Its sanctuaries represent some of the most spectacular habitats in Massachusetts, ranging from beaches and salt marshes on Cape Cod to woodlands and mountains in the Berkshires.